PBarmby/PBarmby.github.io/_posts/2015-01-19-Looking-back-1.markdown

 Of course there is a [course outline](http://www.physics.uwo.ca/graduate/pdf_files/Fall%202014%20Course%20Outlines/outline_ast9610_2014final.pdf) and detailed list of specific [learning objectives](/myblog/objectives_astr9610_2014_final.pdf).
+(*Later edit: my colleagues Aaron Sigut and Els Peeters both contributed to both of these.*)
 These are aligned with our expectations for the PhD comprehensive exam.
 Typically the course has about 10 students, about half to two-thirds with some astronomy background.